 - 9.1 Internal Audit is subject to a Quality Assurance and Improvement Programme that covers all aspects of the team's activity (and its compliance with PSIAS).
-This consists of an annual self assessment, ongoing performance monitoring, and a periodic external assessment. - 9.2 The Internal Audit Manager is responsible for undertaking an annual self assessment and for reporting the results of this self assessment to each Council's Audit Committee (within the Internal Audit Annual Assurance Report). - 9.3 External assessments will be conducted at least once every five years by a suitably qualified, independent, assessor.
-The Internal Audit Manager will discuss and agree options for these assessments with the Chief Finance Officer / Service Manager: Legal and Democracy.
+This consists of an annual self assessment, ongoing performance monitoring, and a periodic external assessment.
+The Internal Audit Manager is responsible for undertaking an annual self assessment and for reporting the results of this self assessment to each Council's Audit Committee (within the Internal Audit Annual Assurance Report). - 9.2 External assessments will be conducted at least once every five years by a suitably qualified, independent assessor.
+This also assists in safeguarding the independence and objectivity of the internal audit function.
+The Internal Audit Manager will discuss and agree options for these assessments with the Chief Finance Officer / Strategic Director of Partnership and Performance.
 One option is participation in the External Quality Assessment peer review process established by the Scottish Local Authorities Chief Internal Auditors' Group.